 - Students turn in an ungraded draft of the paper, which receives extensive written feedback from the instructor.
-Students may also receive feedback from Learning Center tutors or from fellow students in peer response workshops.
+Students may also receive feedback from Learning and Writing Center tutors or from fellow students in peer response workshops.

 - Students turn in a second graded draft that receives less extensive feedback from the instructor.

 There are many ways to integrate prewriting, drafting, and editing activities into your classroom.
 Many faculty members require students to submit proposals or annotated bibliographies before submitting first drafts of longer papers.
 Others schedule peer response workshops or require students to visit the Learning Center when drafting their essays.
-A good rule of thumb is that the longer and more sophisticated the assignment is, the more intermediate steps you should require students to complete as they work on the paper.
+A good guideline is that the longer and more sophisticated the assignment is, the more intermediate steps you should require students to complete as they work on the paper.
 For instance, one instructor at UAS requires the following steps for her research paper assignment: